patrickfreyproductmanagement/patrickfreyproductmanagement.github.io/books.md

 </ul>
 -->

+The following list of books has helped and inspired me on my path to becoming a passionate product manager.

 <div class="cards-3">
 {% assign sorted_books = site.books | sort: 'order' %}
 {% for book in sorted_books | sort: order %}